AnishPimpley/ML-wiki/README.md

 By and large, Attention(QW<sup>j</sup> , KW<sup>i</sup>, V<sup>i</sup>) is the importance of the j<sup>th</sup> representation of the query to the i<sup>th</sup> representation of the key that relates to the i<sup>th</sup> value that must be transformed.
 The importance between 2 vectors can be computed in different ways.
 The original transformer uses a scaled dot product.

+# Models explained

+### Transformer
+Encoder-decoder style multi head attention model for sequence transduction

+### BERT
+Add bidirectionality to transformers by using a masked language model pretraining process.
+It includes masking part of the sentence and then trying to complete4 the task using the context.
+Masked pretraining is done on sentrnce reconstruction and next sentence predictions tasks.

 # RESOURCES